mundra-aman/beowulf/README.md

 Beowulf Cluster
 ===============

-Setting up a high performance cluster(HPC) system using old PCs and ubuntuOS.
+1. Setting up a high performance cluster(HPC) system using old PCs and ubuntuOS.

+2. Tuning and managing large beowulf clusters

-Parallel processing and MPI programming on Linux clusters
+3. Parallel processing and MPI programming on Linux clusters